Skip to content

 self.memory_entries.append(entry)

-# Force cleanup if memory limit exceeded
+# Force cleanup if memory limit exceeded during high-volume processing

 if self._get_total_memory_usage() > self.max_memory_bytes:

-Intelligent Memory Cleanup
+Intelligent Data Processing Memory Cleanup

-def _cleanup_memory(self):
+def _cleanup_data_processing_memory(self):

 if not self.memory_entries: